The Pedagogics Project

 Jasmine Britt is a music educator based in Brooklyn, New York.
 She holds a Bachelor’s Degree in Music Education from Florida State University and a Master’s Degree in Music Education from Ithaca College.
 Jasmine led the JHS 50 band program to Gold medal ratings at evaluations including their first-ever Gold medal rating in 2009.
 She also directed the Grand Street Campus High Schools Symphonic Band and Jazz Band B. She is currently the band director at IS 318.
 In addition to her work as an educator, Jasmine is an active conductor and clinician.
 She is a CBDNA Mike Moss Conducting Study Fellow and serves as the conductor for the Columbia University Wind Ensemble, the Kings County Concert Band, and as Artistic Director of the Metropolitan Music Community.

 New York City Public Schools

 An award-winning and frequently commissioned composer, Dr. Watson has more than 100 published works at all levels.
 Watson’s music has been performed around the world and in the U.S. at such prestigious venues as Philadelphia’s Academy of Music, the White House, and the Midwest Clinic.
-He has taught music for 35 years in the Parkland School District (Allentown, Pennsylvania) where he coordinates a large, vibrant elementary band/strings program and teaches several high school music electives.
+He taught music for 35 years in the Parkland School District (Allentown, Pennsylvania) where he coordinated a large, vibrant elementary band/strings program and taught several high school music electives.
 Watson was recognized by the Parkland School District in 2015 with a Parkland Pride Award for outstanding achievement, and in 2020 he was awarded the Pennsylvania Music Educators Association District 10 Citation of Excellence in Teaching.